-A further reason I wanted to stay at this hotel was so I could put my Hilton Honors Gold status to the test for the first time.
-I acquired gold status in Hilton’s loyalty program earlier this year when I received my American Express Platinum Card.
-Elite status with major hotel chains is one of the key benefits this card provides.
+Another reason we decided to try this hotel was so I could put my newfound Hilton gold status to the test.
+I recently acquired gold status as a complimentary perk with my new American Express Platinum Card.
+Status with major hotel chains is just one of the many benefits this card provides.

 Hilton Tokyo executive twin room

-With the room upgrade, we received access to the hotel’s executive lounge, which is a space where guests can relax and enjoy views out across Shinjuku while indulging in complimentary drinks and snacks.
-This included a substantial pre-dinner spread that could easily substitute for a meal and included wine, beer and spirits.
+With the room upgrade, we received access to the hotel’s executive lounge, which is a space where guests can relax and take in the views of Shinjuku while enjoying complimentary drinks and snacks.
+This was a substantial pre-dinner spread that could easily substitute for a meal and included wine, beer and spirits.